Israeli defense chief goes to Russia. Is deal to neuter Iran in works?

 Breaking News Emails

-Israel’s Defense Minister Avigdor Lieberman was due to fly to Russia Wednesday amid reports the countries were finalizing a deal which would push Iran-backed forces away from Israel’s border with Syria.
+Israel’s Defense Minister Avigdor Lieberman was due to fly to Russia on Wednesday amid reports the countries were finalizing a deal that would push Iran-backed forces away from Israel’s border with Syria.

 The pact reportedly being negotiated was part of an effort to prevent Iran-Israel tensions from spiraling into outright war.
 Russia and Iran have been helping the military of Syrian President Bashar al-Assad to crush a seven-year insurgency.

-Israel has become increasingly alarmed about the influence of Iran and Tehran-backed Lebanese group Hezbollah in Syria.
-Iran denies it is setting up permanent bases in Syria but has been building up its forces there.
+Israel has become increasingly alarmed about the influence of Iran and the Tehran-backed Lebanese group Hezbollah in Syria.
+Iran denies it is setting up permanent bases in Syria, but it has been building up its forces there.

 Breaking News Emails

-According to Israel's Channel 2, the agreement would OK the presence of Syrian soldiers up to the border with Israeli-occupied Golan Heights, removing Iranian and Hezbollah forces from there.
+According to Israel's Channel 2, the agreement would OK the presence of Syrian soldiers up to the border with Israeli-occupied Golan Heights, removing Iranian and Hezbollah forces from the area.
 Russia would accept that Israel would maintain “its freedom of action against Iranian consolidation in all of Syria.”

 NBC News has not been able to independently confirm the reports.

-Israel has struck inside Syria more than 100 times since 2012, with most targets being suspected weapons convoys destined for Hezbollah, which has been engaged in battles alongside Syrian government forces.
+Israel has struck inside Syria more than 100 times since 2012, with most targets suspected of being weapons convoys destined for Hezbollah, which has been engaged in battles alongside Syrian government forces.

 In addition, Fathollah-Nejad said Israel is worried about "a permanent Iranian military presence across the Israeli border. … Against this background it makes sense that Israel and Russia find an agreement that they won’t both accept an Iranian presence on the Israeli-Syrian border."

-Rebels control stretches of southwest Syria bordering the Israeli-occupied Golan Heights, which have been held by Israel since the 1967 Mideast war, while Syrian army troops and allied Iran-backed militias also holding nearby territory.
+Rebels control stretches of southwest Syria bordering the Golan Heights, which have been held by Israel since the 1967 Mideast war, while Syrian troops and allied Iran-backed militias also holding nearby territory.

-But Jonathan Eyal, an expert on Russia at London's Russia think tank, cautioned against expecting a Russia-Israel deal would successfully force Iranians out of much of Syria.
+But Jonathan Eyal, an expert on Russia at the Royal United Services Institute, a London think tank, cautioned against expecting that a Russia-Israel deal would successfully force Iranians out of much of Syria.

 "I think [Moscow] has much less influence over Iran than the Russians would like us to believe," he said.
 "So I believe this deal that this touted is much more in theory than in practice."